AnyChart/docs.anychart.com/Common_Settings/Labels.md

 series.labels().height(80);
 ```

-{sample}CS\_Labels\_17{sample}
+{sample}CS\_Labels\_07{sample}

 ### Themes

 Labels can be adjusted using [AnyChart Themes](../Appearance_Settings/Themes).
-Themes makes it possible to set the same settings for several charts.
-Here is a sample of adjusting tooltips using themes:
+Themes make it possible to set the same settings for several charts.
+Here is a sample of adjusting labels using themes:

 ```
 var themeSettings = {